A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

 \subsection{Constructing the reference actions}

-The reference actions were defined in a co-constructive way with the participation of the expert and the analysts.
+The reference actions were defined in a co-constructive way with the participation of the specialist and the analysts.
 A graphical representation helped in making an adequate choice of the representative alternatives of each category.
-The categories of priority with respect to conservation, promotion, environmental and social points of view, are the following.
+The categories of priority with respect to conservation, promotion, environmental and social standpoints, are the following.

 \begin{itemize}[label={--}] \item Category $C_1$: This category contains the projects with low priority. \item Category $C_2$: This category contains the projects with medium priority. \item Category $C_3$: This category contains the projects with high priority. \item Category $C_4$: This category contains the projects with very high priority. \end{itemize}